Hassaan-Munawar/Quiz-App/README.md

-🎉 Excited to Share My Latest Project: A Modern Quiz Application! 🎉
+🎉 Excited to Share My Project: A Modern Quiz Application! 🎉

 I'm thrilled to announce the completion of my second quiz app, designed to provide an engaging and interactive experience.
 This project reflects my commitment to creating user-friendly, visually appealing, and highly functional web applications.